TheSGJ/TheSGJ/README.md

 - Hi, I’m @TheSGJ
 - 👀 I’m interested in coding back-end code by using python and nodejs
 - 🌱 I’m currently learning Rust
-- 📫 You can reach me out on my Insta on @sgj.ig & or on my twitter on TheSGJyt
+- 📫 You can reach me out on my LinkedIn: [in/thesgj](https://www.linkedin.com/in/thesgj)
 ---